-SEAT's fastest production car to date, the Leon Cupra 280, is something to be reckoned with.
+SEAT's fastest production car to date, the Leon Cupra 300, is a force to be reckoned with.
 Jonathan Crouch reports.

 Ten Second Review

 Looking for something fast, practical and which won't send you to the wall financially?
-The mighty SEAT Leon Cupra 280 could be the answer.
-It can get to 62mph in 5.8 seconds, return better than 44mpg, seat five and leave you change from £28,000.
+The mighty SEAT Leon Cupra 300 could be the answer.
+It can get to 62mph in well under 6 seconds, return around 45mpg, seat five and leave you decent change from £30,000.
 As a one car solution, this one's got legs.
 Teeth too.

 For about as long as many of us care to remember, a SEAT Leon Cupra was a cheaper way to get into a Golf GTI.
 Okay, so you had to put up with an interior that was notably less attractive but in the way it drove it was pretty much identical.
 Same engine and running gear, same great way it went up the road - you just paid less.
 These days, the Leon has stepped out from the long shadow cast by the Golf GTI and has got a bit Rafa Nadal on us.
-All bulging biceps and attitude, the Leon Cupra 280 has us all in a bit of a spin.
-The previous Leon Cupra R was an absolute belter of a car and makes a great used buy.
-This latest generation Cupra knocks that model into the undergrowth.
-It's got a better chassis, an engine that's far more powerful and an interior that no longer feels so ruthlessly built down to a price.
+All bulging biceps and attitude, the Leon Cupra 300 has us all in a bit of a spin.
+The previous Leon Cupra 280 was an absolute belter of a car and makes a great used buy.
+This latest Cupra though, takes things a stage further - and gets four wheel drive if you order it in ST estate guise.
+It's got more torque from ts more powerful engine and an interior that no longer feels so ruthlessly built down to a price.
 But it needs it for there are some fierce rivals clustered around the £30,000 price point.
 This is the Leon upping its game.
 You're going to like it.

 The Leon Cupra has some formline.
-There's never been a duff one and this latest Cupra 280 gives SEAT's hatch real giantkilling ability.
-That 280PS power output will catapult it to 62mph in 5.8 seconds, or a tenth quicker if you choose the DSG twin-clutch gearbox.
+There's never been a duff one and this latest Cupra 300 gives SEAT's hatch real giantkilling ability.
+That 300PS power output will catapult it to 62mph in around five and a half seconds, or a fraction quicker if you choose the DSG twin-clutch gearbox.
 Top speed is limited to 155mph although it would be interesting to see how fast it would go before physics intervened.
-The 350 Nm maximum torque of both versions spreads from just 1,750 rpm all the way up to 5,300 rpm, guaranteeing impressive pulling power and overtaking flexibility.
-The chassis has more tricks up its sleeve than David Blaine and is some 55kg lighter than its predecessor.
-There's DCC dynamic chassis control, a front-axle differential lock and progressive steering all fitted as standard, as well as a Cupra-specific, high-performance brake system, recognisable by its red callipers.
+The uprated 380 Nm maximum torque of both versions spreads from just 1,750 rpm all the way up to 5,300 rpm, guaranteeing impressive pulling power and overtaking flexibility.
+Go for the ST estate version and you also get SEAT's '4Drive' all-wheel drive system, which has to be mated to DSG auto transmission.
+The chassis has more tricks up its sleeve than David Blaine and features DCC dynamic chassis control, a front-axle differential lock and progressive steering all as standard, as well as a Cupra-specific, high-performance brake system, recognisable by its red callipers.
 The ESC handling system has been developed specifically for the Cupra and can be deactivated in two stages - the first stage deactivates the traction control and puts the ESC into sport mode, permitting greater yaw angles.
 The second stage deactivates the ESC completely.
 The Cupra Drive Profile allows the driver to set the car into one of three modes, 'Comfort', 'Sport' and 'Cupra'.
 This raciest setting gives you a hair trigger throttle response and most aggressive DSG shifts, while the sound actuator turns the volume up to eleven.
 The DCC dynamic chassis control, progressive steering and the front-axle differential lock are also dialled to their most focused settings.

 Design and Build

-Any Leon that wears a Cupra badge has to dose up the attitude a degree, but the Cupra 280 looks really gym-toned.
+Any Leon that wears a Cupra badge has to dose up the attitude a degree, but the Cupra 300 looks really gym-toned, whether you order it in three-door 'SC' form, as a five-door hatch or in the ST estate bodystyle.
 The front end features big air intakes and beady-eyed all-LED headlamps.
 There's a combined rear skirt and diffuser and twin oval tail pipes to ensure the powerful look continued by the rear skirt with its diffuser effect and two oval end pipes.
-The Cupra 280 is also gets unique 19-inch wheels with a titanium paint finish, plus the Aerodynamic Pack, which comprises a spoiler on the rear roof edge, Cupra lettering on the brake callipers and black exterior mirror housings.
+The Cupra 300 is also gets unique 19-inch wheels with a titanium paint finish, plus the Aerodynamic Pack, which comprises a spoiler on the rear roof edge, Cupra lettering on the brake callipers and black exterior mirror housings.
 Inside, you get trim elements finished in a gloss black and a smart Cupra sports steering wheel, complete with shifting paddles for the optional DSG transmission.
 The sports seats, in dark grey Alcantara finished with white stitching, are another interior highlight.
 Black full-leather upholstery, likewise with white stitching, is also available.
 The pedals and entry sills are made from aluminium to add a bit of eye candy to a fundamentally low-key cabin.
 There's a 380-litre luggage bay and the quality feels up to the mark, with a dashboard that no longer looks so obviously built down to a price.

 Market and Model